 Launch to the rest of your Firstline Workforce

 Go beyond pilot teams to let your entire organization know about Microsoft StaffHub.
 FastTrack provides IT Admin resources to do this by including resources to help spread the word, such as the Announcement template, Countdown template, Flyer, Poster, Tips and Tricks emails.
-Check the FastTrack website or ask your Microsoft sales person for these assets.

 Organize training events and Q&A sessions tailored for specific teams and use cases.